-- Theoretically, bladder wrack may have an additive effect when taken with cholesterol-lowering and antihypertensive medications (1).
+- Cholesterol-lowering and antihypertensive medications: Theoretically, bladder wrack may have an additive effects (1).

-- Bladder wrack inhibits cytochrome P450 enzymes, thereby affecting the cellular concentration of drugs that are metabolized by these enzymes (7).
+- Cytochrome P450 substrates: Bladder wrack inhibits cytochrome P450 enzymes, thereby affecting the cellular concentration of drugs that are metabolized by these enzymes (7).

 Literature Summary and Critique